-Her work continues to be a source of inspiration for many photographers today, and features in various collections and institutions around the world including the National Gallery of Art, Washington D.C, the Los Angeles County Museum of Art, and the National Galleries of Scotland in Edinburgh.
+Her work features in numerous international collections around the world including the National Gallery of Art, Washington D.C, the Los Angeles County Museum of Art, and the National Galleries of Scotland in Edinburgh.

 Thank you for your enquiry.
 We will be in touch shortly.